keenon/nimblephysics/www/docs/accs-and-gyros.rst

 Representing IMUs in Nimble
 ################################

 To represent accelerometers and gyroscopes, you'll use a pair of a :code:`nimble.dynamics.BodyNode` (the bone that the sensor is rigidly attached to) and a :code:`nimble.math.Isometry3` (the translation and rotation of the sensor in that bone's frame).
-So that means you'll have a :code:`List[Pair[BodyNode, Isometry3]]` for the accelerometers, and another list for the gyroscopes (probably identical, if you're using IMUs which bundle both sensors together).
+So that means you'll have a :code:`List[Tuple[BodyNode, Isometry3]]` for the accelerometers, and another list for the gyroscopes (probably identical, if you're using IMUs which bundle both sensors together).

 With a known state for your skeleton (position, velocity, acceleration), you can generate virtual gyroscope and accelerometer readings.
 For simplicity, let's imagine we are working with a single IMU inside of a smart watch on the left wrist::